chimbueze/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that prints the username of the current user
+a script that prints the groups the user is in